-Margaret Singana, the world-renowned SA singing star, passed away on Saturday 22 April 2000 (aged 63).
+Margaret Singana, the world-renowned South African singing star, passed away on Saturday 22 April 2000 (aged 62).
+Margaret Singana was born Margaret Nomvula M'cingana in 1938 (on the 1st January according to South African History Online) in Queenstown in the Eastern Cape.
 Although she enjoyed her greatest success during the Seventies, she made a triumphant comeback following a debilitating stroke in 1978.
 In 1986 Margaret Singana returned to the microphone to sing 'We Are Growing', the theme song from the television series "Shaka Zulu" which went to number 1 in Holland in 1989.
 But that was to be her final bow and she died largely forgotten, and in a financial situation unbefitting a star appropriately and affectionately dubbed "Lady Africa".

 Margaret M'cingana, as she was christened, left Queenstown in the Eastern Cape to work in Johannesburg.
 She first appeared in the musicals 'Sponono' by Alan Paton, and 'Sikalo' by Gibson Kente.
 In 1974, 'The Warrior', a musical by Bertha Egnos and Gail Lakier, appeared for the first time.
 The band performing the music was billed as "Ipi 'N Tombia featuring Margaret Singana".
 The show was a massive South African hit and went on to achieve continued international success.
 It became simply known as 'Ipi Tombi' ("Young Girl"), and after 25 years is still as popular as ever.
 The stage show recently completed a US tour, there are currently four, different CD versions available, including the modernized soundtrack from the subsequent film.